uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 = V2.0 - 07.30.2013 =
 * NEW:	   Improved user experience throughout the plugin, settings and usage.
-* NEW:     Plupload queue photo uploader that allows for bulk and zip uploads within the same interface.
+* NEW:     Plupload queue uploader that allows for bulk and zip uploads within the same interface.
-* NEW:     Complete redesign of the NextGEN Gallery options panel
+* NEW:     Complete redesign of the NextGEN options panel
-* NEW:     Added new Insert Gallery Window for adding galleries from pages and posts.
+* NEW:     Added new interface for adding galleries from pages and posts.
-* NEW:     Galleries are now mobile friendly and responsive (may need a responsive theme).
+* NEW:     Galleries are now mobile friendly and responsive, which is most noticeable with a responsive theme.
 * NEW:     Streamlined functionality for displaying galleries based on tags.
 * NEW:     Architecture based on Pope Framework (http://bitbucket.org/photocrati/pope-framework)
-* NEW:     New shortcode, “ngg_images”, and corresponding Attach to Post interface
+* NEW:     New shortcode, “ngg_images”, and corresponding Insert Gallery interface
 * NEW:     Galleries have now global and instance settings
 * NEW:     Support for FastCGI environments
 * Changed: Replaces shortcodes with placeholder images, however still supports legacy shortcodes.
-* Changed: Introduced new Growl-like notifications
+* Changed: Introduced new Growl-like notifications for WordPress gallery plugin
-* Changed: The container and it’s images are centered for slideshows
+* Changed: The container and its images are centered for photo slideshow galleries
 * Changed: NextGEN styles now override vs replace default styles
 * Changed: NextGEN legacy templates have been deprecated (but still function)
 * FIXED:   The ability to use NextGEN image as a Featured Image.
-* FIXED:   Misc bugs and annoyances, such as PHP warnings, errors, etc.
+* FIXED:   Misc PHP warnings, errors, in gallery plugin

 = V1.9.13 - 06.11.2013 =
 * NEW:     Slideshow galleries are now centered to their content area
-* Secured: Ensure that only logged in users can upload images and photos
+* Secured: Ensure that only logged in users can upload images via plugin
-* Fixed:   Photo import date is preserved are no longer Jan 1 1970
+* Fixed:   Import date is preserved are no longer Jan 1 1970
 * Fixed:   Removed mention of upgrade.php, which no longer exists

 = V1.9.12 - 02.15.2013 =
 * Fixed:   jQuery Conflict Detection was trying to dequeue irremovable scripts

 = V1.9.11 - 02.12.2013 =
 * NEW:	   Added the ability to detect JQuery conflicts on NGG Admin Pages and auto-resolve
 * Changed: Added "nggalbum" shortcode.
 Use this when Jetpack is installed.
 * Changed: Using natural sorting algorithm for alphanumeric values
 * Changed: Database schema is automatically updated when out-of-date
-* Fixed:   Fixed several incompatibility issues with Jetpack
 * Fixed:   Empty drop-down for "Page Link To"
-* Fixed:   Alphabetical image and photo gallery sorting
+* Fixed:   Alphabetical image sorting
-* Fixed:   Compatibility with Arjuna X theme
+* Fixed:   Compatibility between gallery plugin and Arjuna X theme
-* Fixed:   â€œCreating default object from empty valueâ€ on album page
+* Fixed:   “Creating default object from empty value” on album page
 * Fixed:   Compatibility issues with PHP 5.4 on album page
 * Fixed:   E_DEPRECATED warning when using get_userdatabylogin() function
 * Fixed:   Removed many E_NOTICE errors